webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

     - [...] each Relying Party will register itself with a Registrar in its Member State.
 If the registration process is successful, **the Registrar includes the Relying Party in its public registry**.

 ## 2. Technical Onboarding
-As a result of successful registration, each registered Relying Party undergoes a technical onboarding process, harmonised between Member States, to obtain one or more Access Certificate(s) (which is mandatory and enables the Relying Party to technically connect and authenticate towards Wallet Units) and one or more Registration Certificate(s) (which confirms the Relying Party eligibility to provide services relying on the EUDI Wallets).
+Following successful registration, each Relying Party enters a technical onboarding process, harmonized between Member States, to acquire two mandatory certificates:
+- the Access Certificate(s), which is required for technical connection and authentication with Wallet Units;
+- the Registration Certificate(s), which confirms eligibility to provide services relying on the EUDI Wallets.

 *Preconditions:*
 - **Prerequisites**: